jaimeteb/chatto/README.md

 <a name="yourfirstbotfsm"></a>
 ### The **fsm.yml** file

-The **fsm.yml** file defines the transitions between states, the commands that make these transitions, and the messages to be sent in them.
+The **fsm.yml** file defines the transitions between states, the commands that make these transitions, and the answers to be sent in them.
 Start with this file contents:

 ```yaml
 states: